JeffReeves/spiffy-css/README.md

-# Spiffy
+# Spiffy CSS

-My collection of cascading style sheets (CSS) for use with browser plugins like Stylus
+My collection of cascading style sheets (CSS) for use with browser plugins like Stylus to modify existing websites and web apps

 ## How to Use